-Level Possible pre sanction support Sanction Possible post sanction support 1 An approach which is non-threatening (side on, eye level or lower, or if online speaking to the student in a break out room) Correction Example script: 'This is the first verbal correction - please make the right choice and do X, if this behaviour Restorative conversation with relevant staff member or peers Discussion with the child, including explaining what they did wrong and the
+Level Possible pre sanction support Sanction Possible post sanction support 1 An approach which is non- threatening (side on, eye level or lower, or if online speaking to the student in a breakout room) Verbal warning Example script: 'this is the first correction - please make the right choice and do X' Restorative conversation with relevant staff member or peers Discussion with the child, including explaining what

-Using positive language, discuss the impact of the behaviour and relate to expectations Check understanding of task Provide a refocusing task e.g. handing out books or equipment; asking a question they can answer continues you will receive a detention'.
-Formal Correction with clear direction of expected behaviours.
-Example script: 'This is your formal correction and I expect you to do X you have now received a 20-minute detention.'
-Final Correction with clear consequence.
-Example script: 'This is your final correction if this behaviour continues you will be removed from the classroom. impact of their actions.
+Using positive language, discuss the impact of the behaviour and relate to expectations Check understanding of task Provide a refocusing task e.g., handing out books or equipment; asking a question they can answer Second verbal warning with clear direction of expected behaviours.
+Example script: 'this is your final correction and I expect you to do X' If this behaviour continues you will be removed from the classroom/situational Removal From lesson Your behaviour has continued and you have now crossed the red line and will be removed from the lesson. they did wrong and the impact of their actions.
 Reminder of behaviour expectations.
-Communication with parent or with Virtual School Head for looked after children Use of Letter 1 (Appendix 1) 2 If appropriate, allow the child time to refocus and calm down Reminder of behaviour expectations and consequences for non compliance Refer to previous excellent behaviour/learning as a model for the desired behaviour Short conversation outside of classroom Move location within classroom Remain for a short discussion after the session Detention: Detentions take place on the same day, parents are informed of same day detention via the Edulink app.
-Detentions will be 20, 40 minutes or 60 minutes in length.
-Attendance to detentions will be closely monitored, failure to attend will result upscale, Internal Isolation or repeated failure suspension.
-Detentions will take place in the Dining Hall and will start at 3.00pm Students will complete the detention in silence.
-Failure to complete the detention satisfactorily will result in Internal Isolation.
-Consideration will be given to a student's personal circumstances.
-Communication with parent or with Virtual School Head for looked after children Use of Letter 2 (Appendix 1) Restorative conversation with relevant staff member or peers Short term behaviour report card Referral to learning mentor Referral to academy counsellor Possible referral to SENCO/DSL 3 Once all de-escalation techniques outlined above have been tried Removal from class (see below for further details) Communication with parent or with Virtual School Head for looked after children
+Communication with parent or with Virtual School Head for looked after children Use of Letter 1 (Appendix 1) 2 If appropriate, allow the child time to refocus and calm down Reminder of behaviour expectations and consequences for non-compliance Refer to previous excellent behaviour/learning as a model for the desired behaviour Short conversation outside of classroom Move location within classroom Remain for a short discussion after the session Detention:Departmentaland pastoral detentions cabe used as required.
+Parentswill be informed via Edulink,or other communicationhome (including phone call).Detentions can take place atbreak and lunch time orafter school and may be upto 1 Hour in duration.Considerationwill begiven to a student'spersonal circumstances.
+Communication with parent or with Virtual School Head for looked after children Use of Letter 2 (Appendix 1) Restorative conversation with relevant staff member or peers Short term behaviour report card Referral to academy counsellor Possible referral to SENCO/DSL 3 Once all de-escalation techniques outlined above have been tried Removal from class (see below for further details) Communication with parent or with Virtual School Head for looked after children Use of Letter 3 (Appendix 1) Restorative conversation with relevant staff member or peers Longer term behaviour report card

-Use of Letter 3 (Appendix 1) Restorative conversation with relevant staff member or peers Longer term behaviour report card Referral to learning mentor Referral to academy counsellor Specific intervention e.g. anger management, social skills group, resilience coaching Referral to SENCO Referral to LA Inclusion Team Reintegration plan following several or extended removals from class 4 Use of Pupil Support Unit or Alternative provision (see below for further details) Suspension and permanent exclusion (see below for further details) Reintegration strategy and plan (Appendix 2)
+Referral to academy counsellor Specific intervention e.g., anger management, social skills group, resilience coaching Referral to SENCO Referral to LA Inclusion Team Reintegration plan following several or extended removals from class 4 Use of Pupil Support Unit or Alternative provision (see below for further details) Suspension and permanent exclusion (see below for further details) Reintegration strategy and plan (Appendix 2)